DeniseCP/nodeproject/README.md

 ## Acknowledgments

-Big shot out to [Brad](https://github.com/bradtraversy) from Traversy Media for the awesome tutorial!
+Big shout out to [Brad](https://github.com/bradtraversy) from Traversy Media for the awesome tutorial!